BerkeleyLab/gasnet/docs/memory_kinds.md

 ## `gex_MK_Create()`

-This API is implemented as described in the Memory Kinds Proposal (with renames relative to the original proposal, as detailed earlier in this document), This includes the conditional definition (defined to `1` or undefined) of `GASNET_HAVE_MK_CLASS_CUDA_UVA`, which is currently defined only when the necessary headers and libs were located at configure time *and* one is using
+This API is implemented as described in the API Proposal (with some renames relative to their first appearance, as detailed earlier in this document), This includes the conditional definition (defined to `1` or undefined) of `GASNET_HAVE_MK_CLASS_CUDA_UVA`, which is currently defined only when the necessary headers and libs were located at configure time *and* one is using